 Mine is for my kids (currently 5 and 2 years old) to grow eating and appreciating a slightly broader variety of cooked foods.
 Currently, they will eat a few different types of vegetables, beans and grains, but only if they don’t touch or aren’t “spoiled” by sauce.
 They will, however, eat chickpea-noodle soup with a clear broth.
 It would be easier for me, and cleaning up would be so much faster, if they started eating the same complete dishes as adults, like pot pies, lasagna, pasta with – heaven forbid! – the sauce on it, vegan omelettes, etc. I would be satisfied to expand their menu from soup to three or four other meals in the next year.

 Take a moment to reflect on the last few months of eating and try to see the world through your child’s eyes for a moment.
 For each of your picky eaters, create three lists.
 First, make a list of their favorite meals, those that get them excited to come to dinner – regardless of what you think about the appropriateness or healthiness of those meals.
 Then, jot down all the foods (individual ingredients and complete meals) they will actually eat – again without prejudice.
 Finally write down the foods they find repulsive.
 It helps to do this exercise with your child’s input, as it may help them feel more engaged and empowered about meals.

 Do not overthink it!
 I created the Food Progress Inventory template to make it even easier to create the lists – just print and fill it up.
-It’s in the member-only section.
-(Not a member yet?
-Sign up below, it’s totally free!
-You’ll receive the link to access the member-only section by email right away.)
+I will email it to you if you enter your email address below.
 Of course you can also use any piece of paper or your phone’s memo app.

 3. Include one or two safe ingredients per meal